 In total, there are over 100 banking institutions in the city employing a total of about 20,000 people in Lugano’s financial sector.

 Alternatively, you might find a job in the tourism industry.
-The city is the seventh most popular town for tourists in Switzerland.
+The city is the fourth most popular town for tourists in Switzerland.
 Tourists are attracted both by the historic center and the beautiful scenery, and the industry continues to thrive.

 Recently, those working in Lugano have seen an increase in the business sector.
 This has been matched by improvement in the health sector, thanks to scientific research organizations which support Lugano’s medical facilities.
 The relocation of the Swiss National Supercomputing Center to Lugano in 2012 has also brought further investment to the city.

-General Working Conditions in Lugano
+General Working Conditions

 Working hours are limited by Swiss law to a maximum of 45 hours a week.
 This applies to anyone working in Lugano as an office employee or in another similar job.
 This means that you will probably be working in Lugano for longer than in your home country.
 However, the good news is that all employees over the age of 20 are entitled to four weeks of paid vacation per year.